rgalfaro/puppet/README.md

 	print (this is perl code, I guess?)
 	```

 	> This is a quote or someting...

+:smiley: